seemavora/githubWorkshop/githubWorkshop.md

    - Copy the git repo address
    - Use the command: git clone *git_repo*.
 This will make a copy of a repo to your local machine
  ## Local repo vs remote repo
    - Local repo: git repo on your local machine
    - Remote repo: repo hosted on cloud server
    - One of the goal of learning git: make sure that your local repo and remote repo in sync with each other
    - Also to collaborate with others
+   - Most of CLI you run will affect local repo
 ## Basic Git Commands
 ### **The Best Git Command to Exist**
 - ```git status``` : When in doubt use this command, will give you hints on what you should do next.